lucidrains/imagen-pytorch/README.md

 - <a href="https://github.com/BIGJUN777">BIGJUN</a> for catching a big bug with continuous time gaussian diffusion noise level conditioning at inference time

+- <a href="https://github.com/animebing">Bingbing</a> for identifying a bug with sampling and order of normalizing and noising with low resolution conditioning image

 ## Install

 ```bash